kmishra9/PL2-AWS-Setup/README.md

 ###### TODO
   - Develop standardized email from admin => researchers in documentation
   - Review architecture decision -- `mount_drives` requires a file path (documentation template is up to date with current Infrastructure until further notice)
-  - Explore automatically generating SSH keys for users in the `add_users` provisioner script
+  - Explore automatically generating SSH keys for users in the `add_users` provisioner script.
+[Copying to server](https://www.ssh.com/ssh/copy-id)
+    - Look into whether password SSH is forbidden -- if not, maybe use a tool like this to copy the key to their username (https://docs.google.com/document/d/1JzAM7vR4AbKNYL_YJ6qL6J2hG3W9ePVI67BPIZvl8RU/edit#)
   - Stata installation instructions on Linux and how to use it
   - Create and link to an example, fake, filled-in PL2 Documentation Template
   - Create a template MSSEI + update(redact(copy(KaiserFlu MSSEI)))